Standing Order or Direct Debit – What’s the difference?

 The Standing Order provides You with the greatest level of “hands on control” (ignoring errors, or mistakes by bank staff when setting it up); but this also places responsibility upon you to get the account numbers, amounts and timings correct.
 You can't blame others for your mistakes!

 The Direct Debit, is less secure, less reliable, and provides you with less control.
 Why do you think Direct Debits are promoted by companies as opposed to Standing Orders?

 - You have very few excuses for making mistakes yourself, though any third party receiving too much should hold those funds, in trust, to your order; especially where they haven’t earned them, and or were not reasonably expecting them.

-- Offers a “Guarantee” that you can claw back payments in certain circumstances (for example; where an ‘error’ has occurred)
+- Offers a “Guarantee” that you can claw back payments in certain circumstances (where an ‘error’ has occurred)

-- Standing Orders can be used to reduce the term of your mortgage: to find out more why not watch the following YAYC show:
+- Standing Orders can be used to reduce the term of your mortgage: to find out more why not watch the Mortgage Destroyer series.